Senegal Country Commercial Guide

 Pricing

-U.S. exporters will find that pricing in CFA Francs (CFA), especially for repeat sales of deliveries over a six-to-twelve-month period, provides a substantial commercial advantage over quoting prices in U.S. dollars.
+U.S. exporters will find pricing in CFA Francs (CFA), especially for repeat sales of deliveries over a six-to-twelve-month period, provides a substantial commercial advantage over quoting prices in U.S. dollars.
 When calculating selling prices, U.S. businesses should compare their prices to competitors and build into their cost structure an allowance for additional costs that often arise when selling into a developing market.

 Foreign competition often grants credit of 60 to 90 days for consumer goods and 24 months for machinery and equipment.
 European banks often quote liberal terms and may discount paper for their exporters who are pursuing long-term credits.
 Pricing is liberal and directed by the market (supply and demand), except for a few sectors such as petroleum and gas, power, and water.
 In these exceptions, the government oversees or regulates pricing.